tlegard/two-rooms/README.md

 ## After cloning

-As create-react-app --scripts-version=react-scripts-ts uses yarn you must install it to run this repository.
+As create-react-app --scripts-version=react-scripts-ts uses yarn you must install it to run this repository.<br>
 When you have already cloned this repository you must run `yarn install` to install all of the dependencies.

 ## Folder Structure